Where Can Nurse Practitioners Work Without Physician Supervision?

 Since the inception of the first Nurse Practitioner education program in 1965, men and women in the profession have experienced great success and heated opposition.
 Physician organizations have openly opposed the use of Nurse Practitioners as primary care providers, claiming that educational gaps render them unsafe and unqualified to care for patients independently.

-Even though the decades-old debate continues, research has proven time and again that Nurse Practitioners can provide safe care and nearly identical clinical outcomes to their primary care physician counterparts.
-As hundreds of thousands of new patients gain access to medical care and one-third of primary care doctors retire over the next decade, many Nurse Practitioners are gaining independence and establishing autonomy as they provide medical care without the oversight or management of a physician.
+Even though the decades-old debate continues, research has proven time and again that Nurse Practitioners are indispensible primary care providers whose ability to treat a wide variety of conditions rivals that of physicians.
+Moreover, according to the Kaiser Family Foundation (KFF), 58 million Americans live in areas in which the supply of primary care physicians doesn't meet federal standards (the appropriate ratio of providers to patients in a given state).
+As hundreds of thousands of new patients gain access to medical care via the Affordable Care Act and one-third of primary care doctors retire over the next decade, many Nurse Practitioners are gaining independence and establishing autonomy as they provide medical care without the oversight or management of a physician.

 Understanding Practice Status

-Scope of practice guidelines for advanced nursing professions varies by state.
-Currently, 21 states and the District of Columbia have approved “full practice” status for Nurse Practitioners, allowing them to assess, diagnose, interpret diagnostic tests, and prescribe medications independently.
-Nurse Practitioners who operate in these areas are also free to establish and operate their own independent practices in the same way physicians do.
+Scope of practice guidelines for advanced nursing professions vary by state.
+Currently, 21 states and the District of Columbia have approved "full practice" status for Nurse Practitioners, a provision that allows them to assess, diagnose, interpret diagnostic tests, and prescribe medications independently.

-Full practice status is the recommended model by the Institute of Medicine and the National Council for State Boards of Nursing, but not all states are on board with the measure.
-The remaining states continue to hold reduced or restricted practice regulations for Nurse Practitioners.
-While the practice guidelines for each of these levels is slightly different depending on location, all require NPs to have either a signed collaboration agreement with a physician or direct oversight of a physician.
+In 2010, full practice status became the recommended model by the Institute of Medicine and the National Council for State Boards of Nursing.
+Not all states, however, are on board with the measure; 29 continue to mandate reduced or restricted practice regulations for Nurse Practitioners.
+While the practice guidelines for both of these levels are slightly different depending on location, all require NPs to have either a signed collaboration agreement with a physician or direct oversight from a physician.
 Not all states require the physician to be physically present or even in the same building with the NP during patient care, but he or she should be available by phone or email.

 Independent Care Gaining Steam

-Florida is just one of a handful of states who continue to battle for a competitive edge when recruiting new Nurse Practitioners.
-Despite aggressive opposition from the medical community, lawmakers are looking closely at the NP’s role in expanding coverage to underserved areas and easing the burden on the dwindling number of primary care physicians who remain — calling the NP role “necessary for long-term health care.”
+Despite aggressive opposition from the medical community, some lawmakers are looking closely at the NP's role in expanding coverage to underserved areas and easing the burden on the dwindling number of primary care physicians who remain — calling the NP role “necessary for long-term health care.”

 - District of Columbia